 I passed through the thronging petitioners and wandered unchallenged up the wide empty staircase.
 At the entrance of one of several deserted-looking offices, the name of the Public Defender appeared on a small typed label that appeared to be trying to merge quietly into the woodwork.
 Nobody was inside, but there were signs of working life about the threadbare dusty room.
 I took the open door as an invitation.

 A few moments later, a small, angry man burst in from a side-door.
 He glared at me and demanded my business.
-I explained, but he was clearly preoccupied with more weighty matters, he marched back and forward in a harassed manner answering half my questions bad-temperedly between staring aghast at several precarious towers of paper piled precariously on his desk.
+I explained, but he was clearly preoccupied with more weighty matters.
+He paced back and forwards in a harassed manner answering half my questions bad-temperedly between staring aghast at several towers of paper piled precariously on his desk.
 He seemed to be stuck in the agonising throes of indecision.
 I felt like I’d entered the circumlocution room from Dickens’ Bleak House in which reams of legal documents from half-forgotten cases go around and around ad finitum.